Hotel Berlin

-Hotel Berlin is an American drama film made by Warner Bros. in late 1944 to early 1945 starring Faye Emerson, Helmut Dantine, Raymond Massey and Andrea King.
+Hotel Berlin is an American drama film made by Warner Bros.
+Pictures in late 1944 to early 1945 starring Faye Emerson, Helmut Dantine, Raymond Massey and Andrea King.
 Directed by Peter Godfrey, it is set in Berlin near the close of World War II, and is based on the novel Hotel Berlin by Vicki Baum.

 Baum had previously written the World War I epic Menschen im Hotel, adapted to film as Grand Hotel (1932).

 Plot

 Towards the end of World War II, the lives of various desperate people intersect at the Hotel Berlin, a hotbed of Nazis, officers, spies and ordinary Germans trying to weather the inevitable defeat.
 Martin Richter, a leader of the German underground who has escaped from Dachau concentration camp, is hiding there, aided by some of the staff.
 He is hunted by SS-Gruppenführer Joachim Helm, who has his headquarters in the same building.
 Another hotel guest is Nobel laureate Johannes Koenig, Richter's friend from before the war and in Dachau.

 General Arnim von Dahnwitz, the last of the leaders of a plot against Hitler still at large, goes to his friend von Stetten to see if his clique can help him, but is told that nothing can be done.
 He has at best 24 hours to shoot himself and save the Nazi regime the embarrassment of publicly dealing with him.
-At the hotel, von Dahnwitz encounters Lisa Dorn, his lover and a famous actress.
+At the hotel, von Dahnwitz encounters Lisel Dorn, his lover and a famous actress.
 He asks Dorn to marry him and flee with him to Sweden, but she is aware his situation is hopeless and declines.
 Later, von Dahnwitz commits suicide.

 Meanwhile, von Stetten is arranging for the escape of his group to North America, where they hope to secretly rebuild their strength for another grab at power.
 He invites Koenig to join them (to provide a cover for their activities).